 Cycling nutrition tips

-While many of us cyclists focus mostly on the training aspect of cycling.
+While many of us cyclists focus mostly on the training aspect of cycling, rather than their cycling nutrition.
 Eating and drinking is just as important part of your cycling performance.
 This includes both on and off the bike.

 Our body’s muscles can store up to 400-500 g or up to 2000 kcal of glycogen, which can then be used as energy.
 Glycogen is the body’s main fuel you will use during your ride and is also stored when you ingest high carbohydrate foods.